(Last updated on August 5, 2024.)

 Notation Style, Font Name, Font Size, Instrument Key (Transposition)

-Choose a Notation Style from the pull down menu.
+Choose a Notation Style from the pull-down menu.
 Supported Notation Styles are shown below.
-For all Notation Style, either of horizontal and vertical score direction is possible (see Score Directions).
+For all Notation Style, either horizontal or vertical score directions is possible (see Score Directions).

 Notation Styles are: